Sreehari425/presenceforge/docs/ERROR_HANDLING.md

 # Error Handling Guide

-A guide to handling errors in PresenceForge (subject to change).
+A comprehensive guide to handling errors and implementing retry logic in PresenceForge.

 > ⚠️ **NOTE:** This feature is experimental/untested.
 Use at your own risk.